 About Aspinden Care Home

 Aspinden is a friendly, vibrant and homely living environment.
-The service specialises in providing care and support for people affected by alcohol misuse and addiction and those resistant to changing drinking behaviour.
+The service specialises in providing care and support for people affected by alcohol dependency and resistant to changing their drinking behaviour.

-The service operates according to the five ways to well-being.
-It provides a Psychologically Informed Environment (PIE) within a Harm Reduction approach to create a safe and healing environment focused on positive experiences and compassion.
+Aspinden operates according to the Five Ways to Well-being and provides a Psychologically Informed Environment (PIE) within a Harm Reduction approach to create a safe, healing environment focused on positive experiences and compassion.

-Trauma-Informed Care underpins the care and support we provide.
-All nursing and clinical staff provide Trauma-Informed Care and apply Compassion Focused Therapy principles to work with multiple and complex needs.
-They work closely with each client through a tailored Care Plan that recognises their physical and mental health needs.
+Trauma-Informed Care underpins the support we provide.
+All nursing and clinical staff provide Trauma-Informed Care and apply Compassion Focused Therapy principles to work with multiple disadvantages and needs.
+We work closely with each resident through a tailored Care Plan that recognises their physical and mental health needs.

-Staff monitor client’s alcohol intake daily to ensure safe consumption, covering all aspects of privacy, dignity, security, choice, aspirations and rights.Service contact details
+Staff monitor residents’ alcohol intake daily to ensure safe consumption, covering all aspects of privacy, dignity, security, choice, aspirations and rights.Service contact details

 Meet some of the team

 Here are the answers to some frequently asked questions: